An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

-- Certain foods and food additives (aged cheese, chocolate, red wine, MSG, and many others)
+- Certain foods and food additives including aged cheese, chocolate, red wine, mono-sodium glutamate (MSG), and many others

 Migraine Treatment Approaches

-New Devices Approved for Migraine Treatment and Prevention
+New Drugs and Devices Approved for Migraine Treatment and Prevention

-- The combination of statin drugs with vitamin D in select patients.
+- The combination of statin drugs with vitamin D in select patients is being studied.

-- A group of new drugs called CGRP receptor antagonists for the treatment of acute migraine.
-However, there are concerns about possible liver side effects.
+- A new group of drugs called CGRP receptor antagonists have been approved for the preventive treatment of migraine.

-- Transcutaneous electrical nerve stimulation (TENS) device to stimulate the trigeminal nerve for prevention of migraine.
+- A transcutaneous electrical nerve stimulation (TENS) device to stimulate the trigeminal nerve has been approved for prevention of migraine.

 Five Migraine Don'ts